cdong1012/cdong1012.github.io/_posts/2021-01-16-BabukRansomware-v3.markdown

 *Figure x: Function to dequeue files*

-As we can see, Babuk uses an array to back the file queue.
+As we can see, Babuk uses a file queue backed by an array.
 By keeping track of the head and tail indices, adding and removing file names from the queue take a constant time and are really fast.

 With all of these new changes to the implementation, this new version of Babuk is much faster than the original one.
-Unfortunately, there is still a lot more room for improvement since it is nowhere near **Conti** and other bigger ransomware in terms of speed and efficiency.
+Unfortunately, there is still a lot more room for improvement since it is nowhere near **Conti** and other ransomware in terms of speed and efficiency.

 With an array-backed queue, space is limited.
 As we can see in the enqueue function, there is no check to see if the queue is full before adding more files onto it.
-In the theoretical case where all the queues are busy encrypting files and the queue is full, the parent thread will continue adding more files.
+In the theoretical case where all the threads are busy encrypting files and the queue is full, the parent thread will continue adding more files.
 Since this is a circular queue, this will result in files being overwritten with new ones before children threads have a chance to encrypt them if the parent thread is fast enough.

 Moreover, the malware author still sticks with the old recursive approach to traversing files.
 With only the parent thread traversing entire drives, there will be an extreme amount of overhead from the stack frame since there will be too many recursion layers.
-This essentially makes total encryption time dependent on the time it takes for one thread to traverse the entire system.
+This essentially makes the total encryption time dependent on the time it takes for one thread to traverse the entire system.

 ### Encryption